kadena-io/pact/docs/en/pact-functions.md

 *str-list*&nbsp;`[string]` *&rarr;*&nbsp;`string`

-Takes STR and returns a list of single character strings
+Takes STR-LIST and concats each of the strings in the list, returning the resulting string
 ```lisp
 pact> (concat ["k" "d" "a"])
 "kda"